Super Punch-Out!!: Development and release

 Super Punch-Out!! is the fourth game in the Punch-Out!! series and was developed by Nintendo Integrated Research and Development and was produced by Minoru Arakawa, Genyo Takeda and Makoto Wada.
-Voice actor Charles Martinet was credited for providing the voices of the boxers, the referee and the announcer.
+Mike Shapiro and Charles Martinet provided the voices of the boxers, the referee and the announcer.
 Nintendo IRD was developing this game simultaneously with Zoda's Revenge: StarTropics II.
-The game is the closest arcade-to-home console translation of the Punch-Out!! and Super Punch-Out!! arcades; however, like the NES titles, the Super NES title is not a direct port.
+The game is the closest arcade-to-home console translation of the Punch-Out!! and Super Punch-Out!! arcade games; however, like the NES title, the Super NES title is not a direct port.
 Shortly before the game was finished and released, some screenshots and video footage of the prototype were shown in a video preview of the game, as well as in an issue of Nintendo Power magazine and two official television commercials, which all showed the protagonist of the game with a different look as well as the announcer having a different voice compared to the ones in the final version seen in the finished and released version.
 The game had a marketing budget of $3.5 million.